Hemp Hearts | a vegan protein and fabulously delicious powerhouse

-My passion for Hemp Hearts (shelled hemp seeds) started 12 years ago when Mike Fata shared his astonishing 120-pound weight loss transformation with me.
+My passion for Hemp Hearts (shelled hemp seeds) started 12 years ago when my friend, Mike Fata, shared his astonishing 120-pound weight loss transformation with me.
 How?
 By eating a diet high in hemp.

 From his success story, I was motivated to see how hemp could help my nutrition clients meet their health goals.
 One taste of these little green and white gems and I was hooked.
 There are many seeds that boast superfood status, though few taste this fantastic!

 are nutty and sweet, like pine nuts, yet sport good amounts of Omega-3 fatty acids.
 Flax seed and Chia seed share the Omega-3 benefit, except when they get wet, their mucilage fibre gets slippery or sticky.

 Hemp’s crunchy, yet creamy, texture makes it the most versatile vegan Omega-3 source.
 Try it in soups to add creaminess (instead of dairy).
 Its high protein content makes it a perfect addition to meal replacement bars, cereal, porridge, salads, pesto, pasta, dressings, sauces, smoothies, desserts and side dishes.